 exclamation of surprise, etc., c.
 1300; as an exclamation calling attention or demanding silence, late 14c.
 Used after the name of a place to which attention is called (as in Westward-Ho) it dates from 1590s, originally a cry of boatmen, etc., announcing departures for a particular destination.
 Ho-ho-ho expressing laughter is recorded from mid-12c.

-by 1993, American English slang, representing a ghetto pronunciation of whore.
+by 1993, American English slang, representing an African-American vernacular pronunciation of whore.

 Web design and development by MaoningTech.